-Why does Ebola keep coming back?
+Why Ebola keeps coming back

 - Who controls the world's most toxic chemicals?

-First-response teams of health workers and scientists from the DRC, World Health Organization and aid agencies are now in the area of the latest outbreak.
+First-response teams of health workers and scientists from DR Congo, World Health Organization and aid agencies are now in the area of the latest outbreak.

 Establishing the strain of the virus and tracking all possible transmissions will be their priority.